Michael Curtiz: 1950s

 Curtiz's films continued to cover a wide range of genres, including biopics, comedies, and musicals.
-Some of the box office successes and well-received films included Young Man with a Horn (1950), Jim Thorpe – All-American (1951), The Story of Will Rogers (1952), White Christmas (1954), We're No Angels (1955), and King Creole (1958).
+Some of the box office successes and well-received films during the 1950s included Young Man with a Horn (1950), Jim Thorpe – All-American (1951), The Story of Will Rogers (1952), White Christmas (1954), We're No Angels (1955), and King Creole (1958).

 Young Man with a Horn (1950) starred Kirk Douglas, Lauren Bacall, and Doris Day, with Douglas portraying the rise and fall of a driven jazz musician, based on real-life cornet player Bix Beiderbecke.
-Curtiz directed another biopic, Jim Thorpe – All-American (1951), this time starring Burt Lancaster, based on the true story of a Native American athlete who won more gold medals than any other athlete at the 1912 Summer Olympics in Stockholm.
+Curtiz directed an actual biopic, Jim Thorpe – All-American (1951), this time starring Burt Lancaster, based on the true story of a Native American athlete who won more gold medals than any other athlete at the 1912 Summer Olympics in Stockholm.
 The film received plaudits as one of the most compelling of all sports movies.

 Curtiz followed with I'll See You in My Dreams (1952), with Doris Day and Danny Thomas.
 The film is a musical biography of lyricist Gus Kahn.
 It was Day's fourth film directed by Curtiz, who first auditioned her and gave her a starring role in her debut film, Romance on the High Seas (1948).
 She was shocked at being offered a lead in her first film, and admitted to Curtiz that she was a singer without acting experience.
 What Curtiz liked about her after the audition was that "she was honest," he said, not afraid to tell him she was not an actress.
 That, and the observation "her freckles made her look like the All-American Girl," he said.
 Day would be the discovery he boasted about most later in his career.

 The Story of Will Rogers (1952), also a biography, told the story of the humorist and movie star Will Rogers, played by Will Rogers Jr., his son.

-The long partnership between Curtiz and Warner Bros., eventually descended into a bitter court battle.
+The long partnership between Curtiz and Warner Bros., eventually descended into a bitter court battle in the early 1950s.
 After his relationship with Warner Bros. broke down, Curtiz continued to direct on a freelance basis from 1954 onwards.
-The Egyptian (1954, based on Mika Waltari's novel about Sinuhe) for Fox starred Jean Simmons, Victor Mature, and Gene Tierney.
+The Egyptian (1954, based on Mika Waltari's novel) for Fox starred Jean Simmons, Victor Mature, and Gene Tierney.
 He directed many films for Paramount, including White Christmas, We're No Angels, and King Creole.
 White Christmas (1954), Curtiz's second adaptation of an Irving Berlin musical, was a major box-office success, the highest-grossing film of 1954.
 It starred Bing Crosby, Danny Kaye, Rosemary Clooney, and Vera-Ellen.